 “We are thrilled to be working with Unity Trust Bank to deliver this much-needed investment.
 We have been delighted with the support they have given us.”

 Tony Larkin is a Relationship Manager at Unity Trust Bank, the commercial bank with a social conscience.
 He said: “Our customers rely on us to fund organisations that make a positive difference to society.

 “While this is a relatively small scheme in the social housing sector, it will have a big impact on the village.

 “This funding is testament to our desire to help improve people’s quality of life and we look forward to building on our relationship with Grayshott & District Housing Association in the future.”

-Six older properties will be demolished as part of the development and the 14 flats built in their place will take the association’s property portfolio to 39.
+Six older properties will be demolished as part of the development.
+14 flats will be built in their place and will take the association’s property portfolio to 39.

 The flats will be ideally suited to single people or couples and will be built around a community garden.

 The design of the properties was created following extensive consultations with local residents and to complement the nearby conservation area.

 The first tenants are due to move in September and the development is set to be completed by July 2021.